France train gunman identified as Islamist militant

 “We were stuck in the wrong place with the right people,” Anglade was quoted as saying on BFMTV.
 “It’s miraculous.”

-President Barack Obama hailed the passengers as heroes: “It is clear that their heroic actions may have prevented a far worse tragedy,” he said in a statement.
+President Barack Obama hailed the passengers as heroes: “It is clear that their heroic actions may have prevented a far worse tragedy.”

-President Francois Hollande is due to thank them in person on Monday.
+President Francois Hollande is due to thank them in person in the coming days.

 The gunman was transferred on Saturday to the Paris region from Arras in northern France where the incident took place.
 Cazeneuve said under the terms of his arrest the man can be held for four days without being charged.